 - Students are permitted to participate in up to three co-op experiences as a 5-year undergraduate student or up to two co-op experiences as a 4-year undergraduate student.

-- Students enrolled in the “Plus One” accelerated master’s degree program are permitted to participate in up to two co-ops during their undergraduate program, and the term(s) following bachelor’s completion are to be used only to fulfill graduate course requirements.
+- Students enrolled in the “Plus One” accelerated master’s degree program are permitted to participate in up to three co-ops during their undergraduate program.
+The term(s) following bachelor’s completion are to be used only to fulfill graduate course requirements, and co-op is not permitted.

 - Students are expected to participate in co-op activities full time for six month periods, and co-ops must be aligned with academic terms (fall/summer 2 and spring/summer 1).
 After a co-op offer has been accepted, petitions to reduce co-op length will not be approved.
 Co-op start and end dates are set by the employer at the time of hire; co-op start and end dates must fall within two weeks of the co-op term start and end dates.
 Any exceptions must be approved by your co-op coordinator prior to accepting a co-op position or initiating any change in the start or end date after accepting or starting a position.